 We are going to tour Western-Estonia today during one of these day trips from Tallinn.
 The main draws for western Estonia are nature, the Paldiski area, Noarootsi Peninsula and the resort town of Haapsalu boasting cute wooden architecture and oodles of summer concerts and outdoor terraces.

 The calm and friendly small town of Haapsalu, located less than 2-hour’s drive from the capital, enjoys a long-standing history as a spa resort.
 Modern Haapsalu hosts a number of international festivals and is home to charming restaurants.
 Haapsalu is a wonderful little town with narrow streets, a miniature town hall and romantic wooden dwelling houses.
 On the romantic seaside promenade stands Kuursaal, one of the finest wooden buildings in Estonia.
 Once in Haapsalu, don’t forget to browse for a traditional hand-woven woollen Haapsalu shawl with fine and elegant patterns.

 Located north of the coastal town of Haapsalu, Noarootsi peninsula appeal to travellers with their untouched nature and Scandinavian feel.
 Coastal Swedes inhabited these western Estonian areas for hundreds of years, leaving behind a wealth of history and traditions.
-Home to Estonia’s oldest and smallest wooden church, it borders three nature reserve areas, a safe haven for local flora and fauna.
+It borders three nature reserve areas, a safe haven for local flora and fauna.
 The Noarootsi peninsula draws in visitors also for its beautiful sandy beach, pine tree forest and is considered one of the best places for birdwatching in Estonia.
 Nõva Nature Reserve is a beautiful quiet place in the summertime and quite busy with bird-watchers during migratory seasons in the spring and autumn.